veena1486/100-days-of-code/log.md

 ## Day 0- 26 April, 2020
 **(a) Coding Plan:** Exploring the data provided under Roche Data Science Coalition- Uncover COVID-19.
-The plan is to explore the data using EDA methods using R platform and describing the data.
+The plan is to explore the data using EDA methods on R & Python platform and describing the data.
 Coding tasks to be performed:
 - Univariate Analysis
 - Bivariate Analysis
 - Missing Values Treatment